NSLS-II-LIX/py4xs/docs/index.md

 * **Data processing pipeline (under development)** Custom data processing pipelines can be defined and saved in the hdf5 file.

+Functionalities specific to the LiX beamline (e.g. data processing GUIs) can be found under lixtools.

 ## Project layout